bojanpopic/developer.joomlatools.com/extensions/docman/custom-icons.md

 If you’re feeling old school or if you need to use icons with multiple colors you should use this second technique.
 We are basically going to use existing class names and change the output of these classes so they’re showing background images instead of an icon font.

-Currently we are using the following styling for our 9 base icons:
+Currently we are using the following classes for our 9 base icons:

 ```css
 .koowa-icon--archive